Chiral differential operators: formal loop group actions and associated modules: Vertex Algebroids

-\eeqq which are consistent with (\ref{freeVA.comm})--(\ref{freeVA.NOP}); notice that actions of $f_n,\alpha_n,X_n$ change weights by $-n$.
-Identify $A,\Omega,\T$ as subspaces of $V$ via $f=f_0\mb{1}$, $\alpha=\alpha_{-1}\mb{1}$, $X=X_{-1}\mb{1}$, and associate to them the fields \beqq
+which are consistent with (\ref{freeVA.comm})--(\ref{freeVA.NOP}); notice that actions of $f_n,\alpha_n,X_n$ change weights by $-n$.
+Identify $A,\Omega,\T$ as subspaces of $V$ via $f=f_0\mb{1}$, $\alpha=\alpha_{-1}\mb{1}$, $X=X_{-1}\mb{1}$, and associate to them the fields

-\eeqq which are mutually local by (\ref{freeVA.comm}).
+which are mutually local by (\ref{freeVA.comm}).
 Now apply the Reconstruction Theorem \cite{FB-Z}. \end{subsec}

-{\it Remark.} Suppose $V'$ is a vertex algebra whose associated vertex algebroid is $(A,\Omega,\T,\bullet,\{\;\},\{\;\}_\Omega)$.
-By construction, there is a canonical map of vertex algebras $V\rightarrow V'$.
+{\it Remark.} If $V'$ is another vertex algebra whose associated vertex algebroid is $(A,\Omega,\T,\bullet,\{\;\},\{\;\}_\Omega)$, then by construction there is a canonical map of vertex algebras $V\rightarrow V'$.
 If it is surjective (resp.~bijective), then $V'$ is said to be generated (resp.~freely generated) by the vertex algebroid.